henry2004y/VisAnaJulia/docs/src/man/trace.md

 First make it work, then make it better and fast.

+A package called `UnstructuredGrids.jl` already exists.

 I found an approach called Pollock method.

 I need an adaptive step control integration scheme like rk45.

+### Matlab

 There is an implementation of streamline tracing in Matlab called tristream.
+It requires nodal data.

+Inside the function, there is an intrinsic function called `pointLocation`, which returns the index of cell where the point locates.

+### yt

-There is another implementation in yt library:
+There is another implementation in yt library, which has many similarities to the one I borrowed from SpacePy.

 Streamlining through a volume is useful for a variety of analysis tasks.
 By specifying a set of starting positions, the user is returned a set of 3D positions that can, in turn, be used to visualize the 3D path of the streamlines.
 Additionally, individual streamlines can be converted into `YTStreamline` objects, and queried for all the available fields along the streamline.

 The implementation of streamlining in yt is described below.